softwarelanguageslab/monarch/README.md

 in third-party libraries/applications.

 ## References and Relevant publications

+Monarch has been presented at SAS 2025 in a paper entitled "Monarch, A Modular Framework for Abstract Definitional Interpreters in Haskell".

 The original idea behind ModX comes from the following work on modular analysis: [Effect-Driven Flow Analysis](https://doi.org/10.1007/978-3-030-11245-5_12), and [A general method for rendering static analyses for diverse concurrency models modular](https://doi.org/10.1016/j.jss.2018.10.001).